tariqsulehri/rag-react-client/README.md

-# AI Chat Assistant with Voice Support
+# Tkxel AI Assistant with Voice Support

 A modern React-based chat interface with AI integration and voice capabilities.